-- 8 Oreos Cookies, crushed into small pieces
+- 8 Oreo cookies crushed into small pieces

 - 6 cups powdered sugar

-Make the Cupcakes: Preheat oven to 350 degrees.
+- Preheat oven to 350ºF.
 Line two 12-cup muffin tins with cupcake liners.
 In the bowl of a stand mixer, cream the butter until smooth.
 Add the sugar gradually and beat until fluffy, about 3 minutes.
 Add the eggs one at a time, beating well after each addition.
 In a medium bowl, combine the flours and add to butter mixture in four parts, alternating with the milk and vanilla, beating well after each addition.
 Spoon the batter into the cups about ¾ full.
 Bake until the tops spring back when lightly touched, about 20-22 minutes.
 Let cupcakes cool in tins for 10 minutes.
-Remove from tins and cool completely on a wire rack before filling and frosting
+Remove from tins and cool completely on a wire rack before filling and frosting.

-Fill the Cupcakes: When cupcakes are cool, use a small knife or apple corer to remove the center of each cupcake to form a ½-inch tunnel.
+- When cupcakes are cool, use a small knife or apple corer to remove the center of each cupcake to form a ½-inch tunnel.
 Spoon ganache into each cupcake, making sure not to overfill.
-Filling should be level with top of the cupcake
+Filling should be level with top of the cupcake.

 - Cupcakes will keep at room temperature for up to 3 days.
 Store in a tightly sealed container

 - If you have any extra frosting, store in an airtight container in the refrigerator for up to one week.
 Bring up to room temperature and stir vigorously with a spoon before using

 - Cupcake recipe adapted from The Magnolia Bakery Cookbook